 Unist SubscriptionTM is world's only premium pass to compete in various design competitions at a flat fare.
 Unist subscription is aimed to enable participants to compete better - faster - stronger in world class design challenges.
 You also save on various gateway charges and can make multiple teams for various challenges.
 Click to learn more.

 Evaluation

-The concept and interpretation stages can be similar / synonymous for participants entering into more than one Di-Generic Cities challenge.
+The concept and interpretation stages can be similar / synonymous when you are entering in more than one Di-Generic Cities challenge.